hachi/Perlbal/doc/README.txt

-Perlbal is not yet documented.
+Perlbal is probably not documented enough.

-See the website, conf/ directory for examples, and post questions on the mailing list for now.
+See the website, doc/ directory, and conf/ directory for examples, and post questions on the mailing list for now.

 Website:
 http://www.danga.com/perlbal/